Choosing the Best Sewing Cabinet for Your Space

 One of the keys to having time to sew is also having a small dedicated space where you can keep your sewing machine set up.
 A great way to do this is to have a specialty sewing table or cabinet that allows you to have your sewing machine readily available.

-While I was at Quilt Market this year, I purposely made time to visit with a few sewing cabinet vendors in order to understand the differences in sewing tables and cabinets.
-I was able to test the quality in relation to the price so you can make the best decision for your home and budget.
+While attending Quilt Market, I purposely made time to visit with a few sewing cabinet vendors in order to understand the differences in sewing tables and cabinets.
+I was able to test the quality in relation to the price so you can make the best decision for Choosing the Best Sewing Cabinet for Your Space.